qcif/cvmfs-setup-example/README.md

-# CernVM-FS setup scripts for creating example CernVM-FS hosts
+# CernVM-FS setup scripts for creating example hosts

 Scripts for setting up an example CernVM-FS system.
 These scripts can be used to deploy the following servers: